AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-29/finding-an-ic-job-in-2025.md

 ### Use of AI
 Again I'll mostly be talking about my own usage.
 The only thing I noticed from the hiring side was that an AI notetaker was commonly in the same calls too.

-I found it really difficult to use AI during parts of the process.
-Personally, it felt like cheating, and my experience varied quite a bit depending on the company.
+The expectations on usage varied quite a bit depending on the company...

 #### Timeboxed Take Home Test
 I observed 3 scenarios that companies said:

-1. You cannot use it - just stick to the timebox
+1. You cannot use AI - just stick to the timebox
-2. You can use it, but you will be asked about the code written
+2. You can use AI, but you will be asked about the code written
-3. No mention at all
+3. No mention of AI at all

 Scenario 1 is just what my experience was before the rise of AI.
 The solution you submit may not be perfect for a given timebox, but you're given an opportunity to discuss those tradeoffs & shortcomings.

-I think Scenario 2 is fine, and is the reality of people using AI today in their work.
+I think Scenario 2 is just the reality of people using AI today in their work: you've got to understand and justify what you're producing for it to be sustainable.

 Scenario 3 obviously requires follow up clarification, otherwise there will be an assumption on either side about its use.